 Our Board believes that good corporate governance is important to ensure our business is managed for the long-term benefit of our stockholders.
 We have adopted a Code of Business Conduct that applies to all directors, officers and other employees.
 Our Board has adopted Corporate Governance Guidelines, which, in conjunction with our Second Amended and Restated Certificate of Incorporation, Bylaws and Board committee charters, form the framework for our corporate governance.
 The current version of the Code of Business Conduct, our Board's Corporate Governance Guidelines and the charters for each of the Audit Committee, Compensation Committee, Finance Committee and Nominating and Corporate Governance Committee are available in the Investor Relations section of our website at ir.allisontransmission.com.
-We will post on the Investor Relations section of our directors or executive officers.
+We will post on the Investor Relations section of our website any amendment to, or waiver from, a provision of the Code of Business Conduct that applies to any of our directors or executive officers.
 Our Board regularly reviews corporate governance developments and modifies its Corporate Governance Guidelines, committee charters and key practices as warranted.